Fees: Standard £ 114 Conc £44 Full £263

 By informal feedback, but tasks will help you decide what else you need to learn or practice.
 The tutor will provide specific tasks to assess your progress.
 There will be regular opportunities to review your progress through the class.

-Each week you should have with you a pencil/pen and a notebook, a folder to store your work and handouts, and a USB key, as backup and so you can take your work home with you (your tutor can give you advice on purchasing USB keys.)
+Each week you should have with you a pencil/pen and a notebook, a folder to store your work and handouts, and a USB key, so you can take your work home with you to continue it there and then bring it back to share with us.
+(Your tutor can give you advice on purchasing USB keys.)
 You may benefit from investing in a guide book to supplement your learning – ‘Excel 2016 in Easy Steps’ by Price & McGrath (ISBN 1840786515) is a good basic book to help you develop your skills, but it is only one among many, as a look at Amazon shows.
 The Microsoft website has a great deal of clearly set out information about Excel and a wide range of beginners to advanced online courses on using this software.

 You may wish to get additional help and guidance offered through the free Study Support Sessions at the Macbeth Centre.
 At these sessions you can access the internet, work on and print homework and assignments for your course, research, access a range of software, improve your typing and practice/review what you have covered in class.
 You will need to book a place on these sessions – ask your tutor how.
 Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
 If you have a disability and feel you need support to get the best from your course you can contact Sean Buckley (firstname.lastname@example.org) to have a confidential discussion on how best we can support your learning.
 The Learner Support Fund is a discretionary scheme, funded by the Skills Funding Agency, to assist learners who may be experiencing difficulties in paying for essential equipment/materials, travel costs, childcare, registration fees and other necessary expenses.
 These funds are only available to learners studying towards an approved qualification and who are on a low household income of under £20,000.
 Parental income will not be taken into consideration but the income of any spouse or partner will.
 Proof of low income will be required.
 Please discuss this with your tutor at interview or enquire at reception for full details of these funds.
 Details of all available support can be found on our website (hfals.co.uk), in the Guide and the Student handbook, or from teaching or reception staff.